 Students earning the communication studies certificate of achievement learn the fundamentals of the discipline, which includes public speaking, group communication, interpersonal communication, organizational communication, mass communication, argumentation and critical thinking.
 This program helps students communicate effectively in their academic and work environments.

-Student Learning Outcomes - upon completion, students will be able to:
+Program Learning Outcomes - upon completion, students will be able to:

-- design and relate messages clearly and confidently. - use a range of speaking, listening and collaboration skills. - think and engage critically in a wide range of discourse. - · use communication for academic and career advancement. - 1.
-Meet the requirements for this certificate level. - 2.
-Complete the following.
+- · Design and relate messages clearly and confidently. - · Use a range of speaking, listening and collaboration skills. - · Think and engage critically in a wide range of discourse.